Blog

 The tourism business in Battambang province is diverse, encompassing a range of services and enterprises that cater to both domestic and international visitors.
 Here are some key aspects of the tourism business establishments in the province:

-Accommodation: 48 Hotels including Boutique hotels and resorts (equally 1,775 rooms sharing 806 rooms of single-bed room and 969 rooms of double-bed room) with meeting hall around 22 venues offer more comfort and amenities, often with a focus on local culture and eco-friendly practices and 99 Guesthosues including hostels (equally 1,538 rooms sharing 1,025 rooms of single-bed and 503 rooms of double-bed) offer Budget-friendly options for backpackers and budget travelers.
+Accommodation: As of 2024, 48 Hotels including Boutique hotels and resorts (equally 1,775 rooms sharing 806 rooms of single-bed room and 969 rooms of double-bed room) with meeting hall around 22 venues offer more comfort and amenities, often with a focus on local culture and eco-friendly practices and 99 Guesthouses including hostels (equally 1,538 rooms sharing 1,025 rooms of single-bed and 503 rooms of double-bed) offer Budget-friendly options for backpackers and budget travelers.
 3 homestays (equally 10 beds) in rural locations are part of the Community-based tourism project, providing an immersive experience with local families in rural areas.

-Transportation Services: Local transportation options, including taxis, auto-rickshaw and manul-rickshaw, and motorbike rentals or Moto-taxis, are available for tourists to navigate within the province and are convenient for short distances and local tours.
+Transportation Services: Local transportation options, including taxis, auto-rickshaw and manual-rickshaw, and motorbike rentals or Moto-taxis, are available for tourists to navigate within the province and are convenient for short distances and local tours.
 Bicycle and Motorbike rentals are popular among tourists wanting to explore the countryside independently.
 Car Rentals and Private Drivers are available for day trips and excursions to nearby attractions.
 Moreover, Regular bus services connect Battambang with Siem Reap, Phnom Penh, other major cities in Cambodia.

 Handicrafts and Souvenirs: Local Markets sell a variety of local handicrafts, textiles, and souvenirs.
 These items often reflect the cultural heritage of the region and make for popular tourist purchases.
 Some specialized Artisan shops and cooperatives offer handmade goods, providing tourists with unique and authentic mementos of their visit.